 From New York and beyond, fans can experience a taste of history with Budweiser as part of Repeal Reserve's full marketing campaign inclusive of new TV commercials, digital content and Clydesdales appearances.
 Budweiser is also partnering with Drizly to deliver a taste of history to beer drinkers across the country with a special code for $5.00 off their first purchase of 1933 Repeal Reserve, using the code Prohibition.

 Budweiser, an American-style lager, was introduced in 1876 when company founder Adolphus Busch set out to create the United States' first truly national beer brand – brewed to be universally popular and transcend regional tastes.
-Each batch of Budweiser stays true to the same recipe and ingredients used by five generations of Busch family brewmasters.
+Each batch of Budweiser stays true to the same recipe used by five generations of Busch family brewmasters.
 Budweiser is a medium-bodied, flavorful, crisp and pure beer with blended layers of premium American and European hop aromas, brewed for the perfect balance of flavor and refreshment.
 Budweiser is made using time-honored methods including "kraeusening" for natural carbonation and Beechwood aging, which results in unparalleled balance and character.

 Lyft was founded in June 2012 by Logan Green and John Zimmer to improve people's lives with the world's best transportation.
 Lyft is the fastest growing rideshare company in the U.S and is available to 95 percent of the US population.
 Lyft is preferred by drivers and passengers for its safe and friendly experience, and its commitment to effecting positive change for the future of our cities.